adam-dalbello/Data-Visualisation-Designs/README.md

 Here are some data source files and R programs that read in the data, manipulate the data, then output visualisations and statistics.
 The source files were given to me by companies I was interviewing for.
 The software to respond to the take home assignment sections of the interview processes.

+_All trademarks and copyrights have been redacted for privacy_

 ### :hammer_and_wrench: Languages and Tools :
 <div>